 The candle then spoke, “I am not butterfly-natured to attract the love of the flowers.
 I am a candle that just burns in order to cleanse the desires, and for that purpose I burn myself down too.”

-Ramin is now in 10th grade and has been at the House of Flowers for the last 9 years.
-This story, which won first place in the in-house writing contest, was written in May, 2010 and was translated from the Dari by Mostafa Vaziri.
+Ramin wrote this story when he was in 8th grade and living at the House of Flowers, where he lived from age 6 to age 17.
+This story, which won first place in the in-house writing contest, was written in May 2010, and was translated from the Dari by Mostafa Vaziri.